Best Women's Trail Running Shoes of 2021

 In this section, we provide recommendations for relative sizing.
 Here we focus on the foot width to provide you with a jump-off point for where you need to start looking.
 We indicate if the shoe you want comes in either a wide or regular fit option.Narrow Fit

 If you have a narrow foot, look for shoes with a tight-fitting heel cup and a narrow profile around the arch.
 The forefoot can still be wide, but it's important that you can lock your foot into the shoe to avoid slippage.
-Shoes made by Salomon are a great option for you.
-We also recommend the Dynafit Feline SL, Inov-8 Terraultra G270, and Nike Air Terra Kiger 6.
+We recommend the Dynafit Feline SL, Inov-8 Terraultra G270, Salomon Speedcross 5, and Nike Air Terra Kiger 7.

 Most shoes fit in this category.
 A regular fit is one that most people can wear.
-Of them, the Saucony Peregrine 11 and Merrell Antora 2 are two of our favorites.
+Of them, the Saucony Peregrine 11, Salomon S/Lab Ultra 3, and Merrell Antora 2 are three of our favorites.
 Many of the shoes we tested have a regular fit and fall under this category.
 Many of these shoes have regular and wide-size options too.

 Wide Toe Box

 Are you looking for a shoe that offers a wider toe box?
 The shoes by Topo and Altra dominate this market, but there are many other options out there.
 Our favorites include the Topo Ultraventure 2 and Altra Lone Peak 5.
 Both are options you should try on and check out if you like more room in the toe box.
-The Ultraventure has superior durability and a little extra cushion in the heel in comparison to the Lone Peak, but the comfort of the Altra's, we think, can't be beaten.
+The Ultraventure has superior durability and a little extra cushion in the heel in comparison to the Lone Peak.
+However, we like the softer cushioning housed in the Altra's midsole.

-Having a lightweight shoe on the trail can make a world of difference if you're out for the day.
+Having a lightweight trail running shoe can make a world of difference if you're out for the day.
 If you're an ultra-runner, a couple of ounces may feel like ankle weights after 50 miles.
 If you're a recreational runner, a lighter construct may allow you to increase your turnover and leave you feeling liberated on the trail.
 When evaluating the weight, we look at which is the lightest on both the foot and the scale.

-The lightest shoe we tested is the Altra Superior 4.5 (7.9 oz per shoe).
-Its zero-drop is perfect for anything from long distances to a short training run.
+The lightest shoe we tested is the Altra Superior 5 (7.9 ounces per shoe).
+Its zero-drop is perfect for anything from long distances to short training runs.
 Following this are other super lightweight contenders.
-With its lightweight construction and protective cushioning, the Nike Terra Kiger 6 (only 8.7 oz) feels weightless on the trail.
-The Inov-8 Terraultra G270 is also pretty amazing, weighing just 8.3 ounces with more protection, better traction, and durability.
+The Inov-8 Terraultra G270 is also pretty amazing (second lightest), weighing just 8.3 ounces with excellent protection, traction, and durability.
+Surprisingly, the well-cushioned HOKA Torrent 2 comes in third, weighing in at just 8.6 ounces per shoe, with the Nike Terra Kiger 7 (only 8.7 ounces), a light and low profile shoe, earning fourth place.

 We've come a long way from running barefoot.
 While some still prefer this wild form of running, a great trail running shoe will offer you more comfort and protection from underfoot hazards.
 The quest for the perfect shoe is always challenging, so be sure to identify what you care about most, try on potential options, then buy the one that fits best.
 Happy shoe hunting.